cyberbotics/webots-doc/robotis-op2/introduction.md

 **In**telligence**-O**pen **P**latform_.

 The Robotis OP2 is mainly used by universities and research centers for educational and research purposes.
-It has a total of 20 degrees of freedoms:
+It has a total of twenty degrees of freedom:

-- Two in the head ;
+- Two in the head;
-- Three in each arm ;
+- Three in each arm;
 - Six in each leg.

 This robot is available at a fairly low price and is based on open source